 Loneliness is difficult to confess; difficult too to categorise.
 Like depression, a state with which it often intersects, it can run deep in the fabric of a person, as much a part of one’s being as laughing easily or having red hair.
-Then again, it can be transient, lapping in and out in reaction to external circumstance, like the loneliness that follows on the heels of a bereavement, break-up or change in social circles.

 Like depression, like melancholy or restlessness, it is subject too to pathologisation, to being considered a disease.
 It has been said emphatically that loneliness serves no purpose… Perhaps I’m wrong, but I don’t think any experience so much a part of our common shared lives can be entirely devoid of meaning, without a richness and a value of some kind.

 Loneliness is not something that I, an alone-a-lot person, experience too frequently.
 But, in the recent months, I have felt this feeling with increasing regularity.
 It isn’t necessarily that feeling where one wants human company (although yes, that’s essential), but a deeper, unsolvable existential loneliness.
 A feeling of lonely without a cure.

 But, like sadness, most of us want to fix the uncomfortable feelings we have.
 It’s as if any feeling we think is a bad feeling is to be banished—stat!

 I’m learning to be with these feelings.
 Like physical pain, what do these uncomfortable feelings communicate?
 How can I learn from the full range of human emotion and experience?